Nevada law permits police to use deadly force such as gunfire in very limited circumstances, including:

 The statute of limitations for bringing a wrongful death lawsuit is two (2) years after the death.
 The time limit for bringing a Section 1983 case is not as clear, but it presumably two (2) years after the police’s infliction of deadly force or the victim’s death.
 Every case is different, so plaintiffs are encouraged to consult with an attorney to help calculate the correct statute of limitations in their particular matter.12

-Also see our article on suing for police misconduct in Nevada.
+Also see our article on suing for police misconduct.

 Harmed by law enforcement in California?
 See our article on police misconduct in California.